mmreko/myblog/content/posts/day-72.md

 * __Monoid__, which is a Semigroup with an additional empty value (which is an identity for the combine operation)
 * __Functor__, which has a mapping operation
 * __Applicative__, which is something between a Functor and a Monad; they allow sequencing of functorial operations (unlike Functors), but these operations must be independent and not affect each other (unlike Monads)
-* __Monads__, which can combine operations that are not independent (one operation can influence the next one, and so on)
+* __Monad__, which can combine operations that are not independent (one operation can influence the next one, and so on)

 I followed all this without many problems up until the _Applicative_, where things got much more complicated.
 I am not sure yet if I got the essence of it right, but let's say that's it for the time being.
 I'll definitely go back to fix this post if it turns out I got it wrong.